-But with so much inspiration coming from spring and summer weddings, with vibrant colors and full, soft texture (we see you, peonies!), it can be hard to know where to start when it comes to choosing flowers for your winter wedding.
-Victoria Ahn, founder of Designs by Ahn in New York City, is here to break down what you should look for when you're designing those seasonal pieces.
+There are tons of beautiful advantages to winter weddings, you know.
+Winter brides have breathtaking snowy settings, holiday decor, and classic long sleeve wedding dresses for the choosing.
+But with so much floral inspiration coming from spring and summer weddings, with vibrant colors and full, soft texture (we see you, peonies!), it can be hard to know where to start when it comes to choosing flowers for your winter nuptials.
+What's in season?
+What will have the same lush look as those super stunning summer arrangements and springtime bouquets?

-"If you're really in love with the shape and texture of peonies, look instead for garden roses," says Ahn.
+"If you're really in love with the shape and texture of peonies, look instead for garden roses," suggests Ahn.
 Peonies are only in season in late spring and summer months, and while they can be shipped in during the winter, the cost may be high and your options will be limited.
 Garden roses give you the same ruffled, full look and are equally large, so you'll get the fluffy bouquet you were hoping for.

 For a more modern shape, look to calla lilies, which are at their best from late winter to early spring.

-Greenery & Texture
+Greenery and Texture